Laura Goodall, UKCP Accredited Psychotherapist

 About Me

-I’m a UKCP-registered Gestalt Psychotherapist offering a relational, embodied approach to therapy.
-I work with adults who feel overwhelmed, anxious, stuck, angry, or emotionally cut off—from themselves, from others, or from the life they want to live.
+I am a UKCP-accredited Gestalt Psychotherapist offering a relational, embodied, and neuroscience-informed approach to therapy.
+I work with adults who feel anxious, overwhelmed, angry, stuck, or emotionally cut off — from themselves, from others, or from the life they want to live.

 I work with